Student Loan Servicing

 Updated payment counts credited toward IDR forgiveness also count toward PSLF for months in which you certify qualifying employment that overlaps the same periods.

-For a limited time, FFELP loan borrowers can only benefit from the adjustment by consolidating into a Direct Consolidation loan on or before the deadline determined by ED.
+For a limited time, FFELP loan borrowers can only benefit from the adjustment by consolidating into a Direct Consolidation loan on or before April 30, 2024.
 You can learn more at StudentAid.gov.

 A Direct Consolidation loan can also be repaid under ED’s new Income-Driven Repayment Plan, SAVE (Saving on a Valuable Education) Plan.